Documentation Index

 - AND Gate - Outputs

-1only if both inputs are1. - OR Gate - Outputs
+- OR Gate - Outputs

-1if at least one input is1. - NOT Gate - Inverts the input.
+- NOT Gate - Inverts the input.

 - XOR Gate - Outputs

-1if inputs are different. - NAND Gate - Outputs
+- NAND Gate - Outputs

-0only if both inputs are1. - NOR Gate - Outputs
+- NOR Gate - Outputs

-1only if both inputs are0.
+1 only if both inputs are 0.

 Applications of Logical Operations

-Logical operations are used in:- Computer processors (for decision-making and data manipulation)
+- Computer processors (for decision-making and data manipulation)

 - Digital circuits (to build memory, arithmetic units, and control systems)